photo: guide's archive

 • Minor expenses (souvenirs, additional snacks, admission tickets in free time, etc.)

 Please plan your trip to arrive to Tirana or Saranda rather early, not later that 15:00.
-You will be transferred to Gjirokastra by car – please remember it takes 3-4 hours.
+You will be transferred to Gjirokastra by car – please remember it takes 3-4 hours to get there from Tirana.
 If you decide to reach Gjirokastra on your own – the group will meet there in the late afternoon.
 You will check in at the hotel and then will be able to take a walk in the beautiful, medieval city center.
-Take a look a those small streets, a 12th century castle, Old Bazaar church and mosque, Enver Hoxha’s house and the Skenduli house – a model example of a local, traditional muslim house.
+Enjoy those small streets, a 12th century castle, Old Bazaar church and mosque, Enver Hoxha’s house and the Skenduli house – a model example of a local, traditional muslim house.
 Gjirokastra is an UNESCO Heritage site.
-In the evening a welcome dinner will be served in a restaurant, so you will have fun together with all riders and guides.
+In the evening a welcome dinner will be held in a restaurant, so you will have fun together with all riders and guides.
 The group stays for the night at a hotel.

 2. Day 2 The Tree Of Life